Inheritance Laws in Thailand

 Having a correctly prepared and worded Will is important as is the execution of the Will.

 Under Thai law trusts (the relationship where someone else holds the property (trustee) is subject to certain duties to use and protect it for the benefit of others) created whether directly or indirectly by a Will or by any juristic act producing effect during lifetime or after death have no effect whatever (section 1686 Civil and Commercial Code).
-If the testator wants to dispose of his estate in favour of a minor or adjudged incompetent person or quasi-incompetent person he can entrust the custody and management thereof to a person other than the parents, guardian, custodian or curator, he can appoint a controller of the property by Will
+If the testator wants to dispose of his estate in favor of a minor or adjudged incompetent person or quasi-incompetent person he can entrust the custody and management thereof to a person other than the parents, guardian, custodian or curator, he can appoint a controller of the property by Will

 What happens if I am left the land in a Will?